On the existence of paradoxical motions of generically rigid graphs on the sphere: Flexibility of the complete bipartite graph 3,3

-\begin{definition} We say that a motion~$\curveC$ of~$K_{3,3}$ is \emph{proper} if the intersection of~$\curveC$ with $\mscr{M}_{0,12}$ is infinite.
-This is equivalent to the fact that there are infinitely many essentially distinct realizations of~$K_{3,3}$ where no two vertices coincide or are antipodal.
-In fact, recall from Section~\ref{realizations_as_moduli} that points in $\mscr{M}_{0,12}$ correspond to realizations of the $6$ vertices of~$K_{3,3}$ on the sphere.
-For proper motions, the maps~$p_i$, $q_i^k$, and $r_i^{k \ell}$ from Definition~\ref{definition:maps} are either birational or \twotoone.
-In fact, the possible positions of vertex~$i$ in their fibers --- whose number is the degree of the map --- are obtained by intersecting circles on the sphere, and this may give either one or two intersections. \end{definition}
+\begin{remark} For proper motions, the maps~$p_i$, $q_i^k$, and $r_i^{k \ell}$ from \cref{definition:maps} are either birational or \twotoone.
+In fact, the possible positions of vertex~$i$ in their fibers --- whose number is the degree of the map --- are obtained by intersecting circles on the sphere, and this may give either one or two intersections. \end{remark}